APPENDIX I

 the joy of his Resurrection, who is our Saviour:

-the fourteenth day of February will fall Ash Wednesday, and the beginning of the fast of the most sacred Season of Lent.
+the fourteenth day of February will fall Ash Wednesday, and the beginning of the fast of the

 On the thirty-first day of March you will celebrate with joy Easter Day, the Holy Passover of our Lord, Jesus Christ.